If you live in a climate like I do, with temps that

 Step 0 - Quickly review

-that covers all the steps first.
+this graphic that covers all the steps first.
 Then the steps below will be easier

 to follow.